Joanne Harris: Chocolat sequels

+Although she did not originally intend to write a sequel to Chocolat, Harris has written four further novels in the series: The Lollipop Shoes in 2007 (titled The Girl With No Shadow in the US), Peaches for Monsieur le Curé in 2012 (Peaches for Father Francis in the US), and The Strawberry Thief in 2018.
+In 2025, Orion Books published a prequel to Chocolat, entitled Vianne.

+Psychological thrillers

 In 2006, Harris published Gentlemen and Players, a psychological thriller set in the fictional boys' grammar school of St Oswald's, inspired by her time as a teacher.
-This was followed by two more St Oswald's books, Different Class and A Narrow Door, alongside two more psychological thrillers, Blueeyedboy and Broken Light, all set in the fictional town of Malbry, inspired by the Yorkshire village of Almondbury.
+This was followed by two more St Oswald's books, Different Class and A Narrow Door, both set in the fictional town of Malbry, inspired by the Yorkshire village of Almondbury, alongside two more psychological thrillers, Blueeyedboy and Broken Light.

+Norse mythology

+Harris discovered the Norse myths via Dorothy G Horsford’s 1952 retelling for children, Thunder of the Gods.
+From this, Harris moved on to Snorri Sturluson’s Prose Edda, then went on to teach herself Old Norse in order to read the text in the original.
+In 2007, Harris published Runemarks, a fantasy novel based on Norse mythology, which reimagines a world after Ragnarök, in which some of the gods have survived.
+The sequel, Runelight, followed in 2012.
+In 2014 Harris published a prequel, The Gospel of Loki, a retelling of the myths from the perspective of the Trickster god, and its sequel, The Testament of Loki, in 2017.
+Harris' fantasy novels and novellas were published under the name Joanne M. Harris to distinguish them from her other work.

+Folklore and fairytale

 Harris has also published three novellas, A Pocketful of Crows, The Blue Salt Road, and Orfeia, loosely based on Child Ballads and illustrated by Bonnie Helen Hawkins, as well as two collections of short stories and numerous contributions to various charitable anthologies.
 In 2021, she published Honeycomb, a collection of original fairytales forming a mosaic novel, illustrated by Charles Vess.
+In 2024, she published a standalone romantic fantasy novel, The Moonlight Market, described as "a modern fairytale for adults", set in a fictionalised version of London.

 She has also published a Doctor Who novella, The Loneliness of the Long-Distance Time Traveller.

 Harris's novel Sleepers in the Snow is scheduled to be published in October 2026.

-Harris' books have now been published in more than 50 languages.